ScribesZone/ScribesTools/docs/github/index.rst

     A shell with a typical git command ``git status``

-Git_ can be used both locally by a single developper but also locally and on the web in a collaborative mode.
+Git_ can be used both locally by a single developer but also locally and on the web in a collaborative mode.

 * git for local usage.